 - Ordering experience.

-My most recent stop was at Taco Bell which has three locations within three miles of my house.
+Taco Bell has three locations within three miles of my house.
 For you geometry nuts, I live in the centroid of a Taco Bell triangle.
 If this were circa 2003, that would be perfect.
 As a present day low carb eater, not so much.

 Let’s see if Taco Bell can surprise me and deliver a good low carb eating experience.

 I ordered a Power Menu Steak Bowl (“no beans, no rice”) with extra guacamole, ground beef, and creamy jalapeno sauce.